What is Chronic Pain: Information and Understanding

 What is the Difference Between Acute Pain and Chronic Pain?

-Acute pain occurs suddenly, and is associated with injury or short-term illness.
-Pain that is acute will resolve within 3 months time.
+Acute pain occurs suddenly and is associated with injury or short-term illness.
+It will be resolved within 3 months.
 Examples of acute pain include sprains, minor burns, cuts, and muscle spasms.
-Unlike acute pain, chronic pain is persistent, subjective, and may arise from a variety of illnesses or psychological states.
+Acute and chronic pain have distinct characteristics, causes, and treatment approaches.
+Unlike acute pain, chronic pain is persistent and subjective and may arise from a variety of illnesses or psychological states.

 What Causes Chronic Pain in the Body?

 The causes of chronic pain are as broad as the condition itself.
 Some reported causes of chronic pain are illness, old injury, and genetic conditions.
-More specifically, some patients have been able to establish a correlation of their pain with: arthritis, nerve damage, depression, motor vehicle accidents and more.
+More specifically, some patients have been able to establish a correlation of their pain with arthritis, nerve damage, depression, motor vehicle accidents, and more.
+Patients who develop chronic pain often experience significant reductions in function and quality of life, highlighting the importance of prevention and effective treatment of acute and subacute pain.

 Symptoms of Chronic Pain

-Chronic pain can do more than just cause discomfort, it can negatively impact one’s sleep cycles and appetite.
+Chronic pain can do more than cause discomfort; it can negatively impact one’s sleep cycles and appetite.
 This often results in extreme fatigue and mood changes, with an increased risk of depression.
 The severity of pain can vary greatly.
 Patients on the higher end of the pain spectrum may end up on disability and may face serious degradations in quality of life.
+The lifetime prevalence of suicide attempts among patients with chronic pain ranges from 5% to 14%, highlighting the severe impact chronic pain can have on mental health and well-being.

 How is Chronic Pain Diagnosed?

-Pain is both personal and subjective.
-Because of this, it may be difficult to diagnose chronic pain.
+Pain is both personal and subjective, making diagnosis of chronic pain difficult.
 Physicians rely on the patient’s “pain history” to determine the optimal diagnostic method.
-This history includes a description of their pain (sharp, dull, constant, etc.), as well as the type, location, and severity.
-There are dozens of tests that can be run to precisely locate the pain and potentially uncover the cause.
+This history includes a description of the patient’s pain (sharp, dull, constant, etc.) and the type, location, and severity.
+Dozens of tests can be run to locate the pain and potentially uncover the cause precisely.
+Assessing pain through tools like the Brief Pain Inventory is significant, as it helps in understanding pain disorders and their relationship with comorbid psychiatric conditions.

 Chronic Pain Management and Treatment

-It is important to note that while chronic pain may be effectively treated, very rarely is there a “cure”.
+It is important to note that while chronic pain may be effectively treated, very rarely is there a “cure.”
+Chronic musculoskeletal pain, often characterized as nociceptive, typically requires a multimodal treatment approach that may include pharmacological options like nonopioid analgesics and opioids, as well as nonpharmacological therapies.
 It is likely patients will need ongoing treatments for months, years, or an indefinite amount of time to manage their pain.
+Nonsteroidal anti-inflammatory drugs (NSAIDs) are commonly used for managing mild to moderate pain, offering potential benefits but also carrying risks that need to be considered.
 At Southside Pain Specialists, we have a team of pain management doctors who will be with you every step of the way.
-We offer a comprehensive selection of treatment options to our patients dealing with chronic back, neck, leg and arm pain.
+A pain management specialist can develop a tailored care plan for chronic patients, integrating various therapeutic options.
+We offer comprehensive treatment options to patients with chronic back, neck, leg, and arm pain.
+Pain medicine plays a crucial role in managing different types of pain, including acute and chronic pain disorders, by reducing or blocking pain signals before they reach the brain.
 Our pain clinic accepts patients on a referral-only basis.
-If you are a resident of Birmingham, Alabama or the surrounding region and are in need of advanced pain management, contact Southside Pain Specialists!
+If you are a Birmingham, Alabama, resident of the surrounding region and need advanced pain management, contact Southside Pain Specialists!